lxsmnsyc/the-fighting-game/docs/cards/ability.md

 - Gain Protection every time Ability is used.

-### With Regen
+### With Heal

-- Gain Regen every time Ability is used.
+- Gain Heal every time Ability is used.

 ### With Slow